Agapio7/Convert-Audio2Numpy-and-viceversa/README.md

 ## Installment

-To run this project we have to create a virtual environment in anoconda navigator.
+To run this project we have to create a virtual environment in anoconda prompt.

 Creating virtual python environmet